Different Stages of Scoliosis – Get Ahead of the Curve

 The ‘next step’ for every patient is different because each person’s body, growth and curvature is different.
-Knowing what to do and when are in constant evolution.
+Knowing what to do and when are in constant evolution at different stages of scoliosis.
 As a result of these changes and many variables, you may sometimes hear your treatment team refer to a ‘continuum of care’.
 The following is designed to be a guide that aids you in identifying where you or your loved one is within that continuum.

 First Step: Know your curve